AbrahamCain/Chemistry/README.md

 # Chemistry
 Programs to make my chem calculations easier

+Most Macs have python, however some Windows computers may not.
+To download and install Python, go to https://www.python.org/downloads/
+And follow the instructions.

 For anyone new to python programming, all you have to do to use the program is:

 1. copy the code to a notepad or something of the like and save the file as the filename.py on your desktop.